$\Lambda$-buildings associated to quasi-split groups over $\Lambda$-valued fields: Axiom

-In this section, we prove that the buliding $\I$ and its fibers for the projections that we constructed in subsection~\ref{SubsecContructionFibers} defined in subsection satisfy~\ref{axiomCO}, which completes the proof of Theorem~\ref{thmMain}.
+In this section, we prove that axiom~\ref{axiomCO} is satisfied by the building $\I$ that we defined in subsection~\ref{buildredgp} and by its fibers for the projections, which completes the proof of Theorem~\ref{thmMain}.
 We keep the notation of Subsection~\ref{subsubRSMetrics}.
 Let us sketch the ideas of our proof.
 We proceed as follows. \begin{enumerate} \item (see Subsection~\ref{subSufficient_condition_CO}) We begin by giving a sufficient condition for an $\R$-building to satisfy~\ref{axiomCO}.